mckenziewest/math109/syllabus.page/source.md

 <div class="spacer" aria-hidden="true">&nbsp;</div>

-## Technology
-Students are encouraged not to engage in disruptive use of technology.
-The use of calculators or mathematical software will be allowed for most homework exercises.
-You are absolutely not to use resources such as Chegg and StackExchange for homework help or answers.
-DO NOT GOOGLE THE ANSWERS!

-## PhotoMath and ChatGPT
-You are expected to complete assignment on your own without the use of AI tools.
-The use of these programs will significantly limit your actual learning in the course.
-The purpose of the homework is to learn how to do the mathematics so that on the quizzes and exams you will do well.
+## Stress Management & Well-being:
+College can be hard.
+Everyone can benefit from placing their personal well-being as a top priority throughout the semester.
+Should you want some emotional support for any reason, you can access **FREE** counseling services (even one short session to problem-solve solutions) from the UWEC Counseling Services on campus.
+They are providing a variety of online and in-person services, including some virtual wellness workshops.
+Call them at 715-836-5521, stop by Old Library room 2122, or check out the website to make an appointment: https://www.uwec.edu/counseling-services/

+Students also have **FREE** access to UW System Mental Health Support through Mantra health – a telehealth service available 24/7 days a week (call or text: 888-531-2142 or go online at: app.mantrahealth.com; sign up using your UWEC email address).
+You can also reach out to the WI-branch of the national crisis/emotional support text line by texting ‘HOPELINE’ to 741 741 or use the national suicide prevention lifeline: 988   Please use these resources to support your mental well-being and success as a Blugold!

 <div class="spacer" aria-hidden="true">&nbsp;</div>

 ## Health and Safety
-This class will adhere to UWEC COVID-19 policies and guidelines as found here [HTTPS://WWW.UWEC.EDU/CORONAVIRUS-UPDATES/](HTTPS://WWW.UWEC.EDU/CORONAVIRUS-UPDATES/).
+This class will adhere to UWEC COVID-19 policies and guidelines as found  [on the UWEC website](https://www.uwec.edu/coronavirus-updates/).
 Each of us shares responsibility for the health and safety of all in the classroom environment.

 If you are sick, please stay home and get notes from your classmates.
 Do not expect that the days lecture will be recorded.